Table of contents

 Let’s first create a table for this lab, we’ll call it netsec_tbl.
 To do so, you can use:

-Here are some other useful commands when it comes to tables:
+Here are some other useful commands when it comes to tables (recall to always use sudo if you are not logged in as root):

 • To delete a table: nft delete table ip netsec_tbl.